D4-project/pybgpranking/docs/source/index.rst

 Welcome to PyBGPRanking's documentation!
 =============================================

-This is the client API for `PyBGPRanking <https://github.com/D4-project/pybgpranking>`_:
+This is the client API for `BGP Ranking <https://github.com/D4-project/BGP-Ranking/>`_

-  foo

 Installation